OGGM/oggm/docs/flowlines.rst

 outliers and to return a slope angle that is both representative of the main trunk of the glacier and somewhat consistent with its real length.

-The flowlines obtained this way have an irregular spacing, dependant on the bin size and slope.
+The flowlines obtained this way have an irregular spacing, dependent on the bin size and slope.
 For OGGM, we then convert this first flowline to a regularly space one by interpolating to the target resolution, which is the same as the geometrical centerlines (default: 2 dx of the underlying map).